Information about the learner approved motorcycle scheme (LAMS) for learner and restricted motorcycle licence holders.

 LAMS identifies a range of motorcycles appropriate for learner and restricted class 6 licence holders, based on their level of experience.
 The scheme determines appropriate motorcycles based on the overall performance capability of the motorcycle.

 The LAMS rating system is an initiative of the road safety strategy Safer Journeys.

 LAMS-approved motorcycles include:

-Note: The following list currently displays the more current models available in the New Zealand market.
+Note: the following list currently displays the more current models available in the New Zealand market.
 It will be updated as other models, both old and new, are approved by the NZ Transport Agency.
-Please ensure you pay close attention to the degree of specification in the list – for example, a Suzuki GSX650FU model is specified in the list, therefore is a LAMS-approved motorcycle.
+Please ensure you pay close attention to the degree of specification in the list – for example, a Suzuki GSX650FU model is specified in the list, therefore it is a LAMS-approved motorcycle.
 A Suzuki GSX650F is not on the list and is therefore not LAMS-approved.